 Interior components of the home include various rooms and related items, our inspector will go through each room including all visible and accessible areas of the home.

-Settling can be noticed in the floors and walls.
-Leaks may be noticed on the ceilings.
+Settling can is noticeable in the floors and walls.
+Leaks may be noticeable on the ceilings.

-Our inspector will go through each and every room making notes of relevant defects.
+Our inspector will go through every room making notes of relevant defects.